 BIODIVERSITY

-TARGET | WE AIM TO ACHIEVE A DEFORESTATION- AND CONVERSION-FREE (DCF) BOVINE LEATHER SUPPLY CHAIN BY 2030. | |
+TARGET | WE AIM TO ACHIEVE A DEFORESTATION- AND CONVERSION-FREE (DCF) SUPPLY CHAIN FOR ALL HIGH-RISK COMMODITIES (BOVINE LEATHER, NATURAL RUBBER, AND TIMBER-RELATED MATERIALS) USED IN OUR PRODUCTS BY 2030. | |

-CONTEXT | This target covers all bovine leather sourced by adidas, excluding recycled leather and trims.
-It is informed by the EU Biodiversity Strategy for 2030 and based on research by World Resources Institute (WRI) and (Worldwide Fund for Nature (WWF).
+CONTEXT | This target covers all bovine leather, natural rubber, and timber (man-made cellulosics and paper-packaging) sourced for adidas products, excluding recycled leather and trims.
+It is informed by the EU Biodiversity Strategy for 2030 and is based on research by the World Resources Institute (WRI) and the World Wide Fund For Nature (WWF).
 Achieving this target depends on two key enablers: traceability and certification.
 There is currently no deforestation-free certification in the leather industry, and traceability systems are still evolving.
 We are therefore actively supporting industry initiatives to build scalable traceability and certification solutions, partnering with organizations such as the Leather Working Group (LWG) and Textile Exchange. |

 TARGET | NO SOURCING OR PROCESSING OF RAW MATERIALS FROM ENDANGERED AND/OR THREATENED SPECIES | |

-PROGRESS | Target successfully achieved again in 2024. | |
+PROGRESS | Target successfully achieved again in 2025. | |

 CONTEXT | This global target applies to the entire volume of materials sourced by adidas, with no exceptions.
 It is a standing commitment that remains in effect every year and is reset to zero annually.
-The target is based on the IUCN Red List of Threatened Species and governed by adidas’ animal-derived materials standard. |
+The target is based on the International Union for Conservation of Nature and Natural Resources (IUCN) Red List of Threatened Species and governed by adidas’ standard for animal-derived materials. |

 TARGET | 100% THIRD-PARTY CERTIFIED COTTON | |

 PROGRESS | Target first achieved in 2018 and consistently maintained annually since.
-It remains an ongoing commitment and was met again in 2024. | |
+It remains an ongoing commitment and was met again in 2025. | |

-CONTEXT | When we say third-party certified cotton, this includes Better Cotton, U.S. Cotton Trust Protocol, organic, and recycled cotton.
+CONTEXT | When we say third-party certified cotton, this includes organic, recycled, and other third-party certified cotton, such as cotton from the Better Cotton Initiative (BCI) and the US Cotton Trust Protocol.
 All organic cotton we use is certified by the Global Organic Textile Standard (GOTS) or the Organic Content Standard (OCS).
 All recycled cotton yarns used in adidas products are certified under the Recycled Claim Standard (RCS) or Global Recycled Standard (GRS). |

 TARGET | 100% THIRD-PARTY CERTIFIED WOOL | |

-PROGRESS | Target achieved in 2024. | |
+PROGRESS | Target achieved in 2024 and maintained in 2025. | |

 CONTEXT | This global target covers the entire volume of sheep wool sourced by adidas (excluding recycled wool).
 All wool used is certified under the Responsible Wool Standard (RWS). |